NodeBB/docs/src/templates/installing/os/template.md

 db version v{{versions.recommended.mongo}}
 ```

-Start the `mongod` service and verify service status:
+Start the `mongod` service and verify service status.
+MongoDB should be **active (running)**:

 ```
 {{mongo.service.start}}
 {{mongo.service.status}}
 ```

-## Configure MongoDB
+### Configure MongoDB

-General MongoDB administration is done through the MongoDB Shell `mongo`.
+General MongoDB administration is done through the MongoDB Shell `mongosh`.
 A default installation of MongoDB listens on port `27017` and is accessible locally.
 Access the shell:

 ```bash
 mongosh